poolifier/poolifier/docs/api.md

 - `exitHandler` (optional) - A function that will listen for exit event on each worker.
   Default: `() => {}`

-- `workerChoiceStrategy` (optional) - The worker choice strategy to use in this pool:
+- `workerChoiceStrategy` (optional) - The default worker choice strategy to use in this pool:

   - `WorkerChoiceStrategies.ROUND_ROBIN`: Submit tasks to worker in a round robin fashion
   - `WorkerChoiceStrategies.LEAST_USED`: Submit tasks to the worker with the minimum number of executed, executing and queued tasks